 As many parents know, playing organized sports has many benefits for kids.
-Children who play sports get regular exercise and develop new friendships with team members.
+Children who play sports get regular exercise.
+They also develop new friendships with team members.
 Playing sports can boost self-esteem.
 It also teaches teamwork and leadership lessons.

 But sometimes kids can be on a team that focuses too heavily on performance, or on how kids look.
 This can have a negative effect.
 In some cases, it may trigger an eating disorder.

 An eating disorder is a health condition.
-It’s when someone has an unhealthy obsession with food, weight, and how he or she looks.
+It’s when someone has an unhealthy obsession with food, weight, and their appearance.
 These are common types of eating disorders:

 Bulimia nervosa.
 Bulimia is marked by repeated episodes of eating a large amount of food at one time (binge eating).
 This is followed by feeling extreme guilt and getting the food out of the body (purging).
 The purging may include self-induced vomiting, extreme exercise, fasting, or diuretic or laxative use.